About Dennis Publishing

 At the start of its CDP journey, Dennis Publishing had a very specific vision for how a CDP could empower its growth-focused teams.
 But as their knowledge of the technology grew, so did the possibilities.

-“We started off with an idea of what our initial use cases would look like, but that evolved and changed over time, and we saw opportunities in certain areas that we didn’t when we began,” said Wootton.
+“We started off with an idea of what our initial use cases would look like, but that evolved and changed over time, and we saw opportunities in certain areas that we didn’t when we began,” he explained.

 For instance, the company originally planned to use BlueConic to power website overlays and modals, email campaigns, and other traditional marketing techniques but quickly saw the benefit of using it to deliver more relevant, personalized, and value-driven on-site experiences.

-“The elements and widgets on a particular page are now completely defined by the information we have about a particular user,” explained Wootton.
+“The elements and widgets on a particular page are now completely defined by the information we have about a particular user,” he said.